elailai94/Introductory-Socket-Programming/README.md

 # Introductory Socket Programming
 ### About
-The client and server programs are written entirely in Java.
+This repository contains client and server programs to communicate between themselves.
+They are written entirely in Java.
 The client sends requests to the server to reverse strings over the network using sockets.
 The client and the server uses a two stage communication process.
 In the negotiation stage, the client and the server negotiate on a random port(\<r_port\>) for later use through a fixed negotiation port(\<n_port\>) of the server.
 Later in the transaction stage, the client connects to the server through the selected random port for actual data transfer.

 ### Compilation
 ```Bash